TanyaDhaka/Vegetation-Drought-Recovery-Modeling-India-vs-California-/README.md

 responds to long-term variability in rainfall, soil moisture, and vapor pressure deficit (VPD) from 2002–2024.

 Using Google Earth Engine (GEE) and Python, I built a unified workflow to:
-  * Item 1 Generate monthly NDVI, rainfall, soil moisture, and VPD time series
+  * Generate monthly NDVI, rainfall, soil moisture, and VPD time series
-  * Item 2 Compute climatologies, standardized anomalies, and drought metrics
+  * Compute climatologies, standardized anomalies, and drought metrics
-  * Item 3 Quantify lagged correlations between vegetation and climate drivers
+  * Quantify lagged correlations between vegetation and climate drivers
-  * Item 4 Compare ecosystem sensitivity across hydrologically distinct landscapes This repository contains all scripts, figures, and outputs associated with the analysis.
+  * Compare ecosystem sensitivity across hydrologically distinct landscapes This repository contains all scripts, figures, and outputs associated with the analysis.

 **Repository Structure**